tmansuy/HorizonReportsDeveloperDocs/_docs/how-to/configuring.md

 # hrsettings.json

-You can configure the following options in an **hrsettings.json** file in the root of the web application folder:
+You can configure the following options in an **hrsettings.json** file.
+The default location for this file is in the *Project_Data* folder.
+However, it's also supported in the root of the web application folder:

 - *DefaultConnectionString*: A connection string for a database that stores the projects for this installation.
 ```json